zulip/zulip/docs/testing/philosophy.md

 in testing, tooling, code structure, documentation, and development practices to help ensure that our contributors write code that needs relatively few changes before it can be merged.
-The testing element of this is to have reliable, extensive, easily extended test suits that cover most classes of bugs.
+The testing element of this is to have reliable, extensive, easily extended test suites that cover most classes of bugs.
 Our testing systems have been designed to minimize the time spent manually testing or otherwise investigating whether changes are correct.